CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa/qa_cmaq_run_pcluster.md

-Example output plots are available for the CONUS Benchmark in the following directory

 When NPCOL is fixed, we are seeing no difference in the answers.

 Example comparsion using: 8x8 compared to 8x16

 ```
-cd ../qa_plots/

-cd box_plots

-cd 8x8_vs_8x16
+cd /shared/pcluster-cmaq/docs/qa_plots/box_plots/8x8_vs_8x16/

+Use display to view the plots

+`display SO2_BOXPLOT_CMAQv5.3.3wGCC8x8pe_vs_CMAQv5.3.3wGCC8x16pe.jpeg`

+They are also displayed in the following plots:

 ```
 Box Plot for ANO3J when NPCOL is identical